sslab-gatech/autofz/README.md

 Note that `/sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` might not exist in VM; just ignore that error.

+#### Security implication
+Docker share the same kernel with the host, and we disable some security feature of kernel (e.g. ASLR through `/proc/sys/kernel/randomize_va_space`) for fuzzing.

+Please run it carefully; better in VM.

+#### Cgroups V2
+For a system that is using cgroup v2, a manual downgrade to v1 is necessary.
+This can be done by adding `systemd.unified_cgroup_hierarchy=0` to the kernel command line (e.g., via /etc/default/grub).

+Thanks for the anonymous reviewers for suggestion.

 ### Fuzzing ###
 All the evaluation is run by `autofz` framework.